ZhihaoPENG-CityU/TCSVT19---ATL/README.md

 We appreciate it if you use this matlab code and cite our papers.
 ## The BibTeX files are as follows,
 ### Active Transfer Learning.
-Peng, et al. TCSVT19
+PENG, et al. TCSVT19
 @article{peng2019active,
   title={Active Transfer Learning},
   author={Peng, Zhihao and Zhang, Wei and Han, Na and Fang, Xiaozhao and Kang, Peipei and Teng, Luyao},